Dym077/drf-api02/TESTING.md

     <img src="documentation/testing/posts/post_create_all.png">
 </p>

+* As a logged in user I can delete my posts so that others can't view them

+***Acceptance Criteria

+ A delete function
+ Selected post and related media will be deleted
+ Other user won't be able to view the post

 - When a post is deleted, the appropriate 204 message will be returned:

 <p>
     <img src="documentation/testing/posts/post_delete_204.png">
 </p>

+* As a user I can edit my post title and description so that I can update or correct the post according to accuracy

+***Acceptance Criteria

+ Edit button
+ Save changes button
+ Edit text field
+ Edit title field

 - If a user edits and updates a post, the database will return a 200 OK message.